 5. ORGANIZATION AND APPROACH

 We sought to achieve these objectives by integrating ecosystem process, hydrological, and disturbance models that are well-grounded in either empirically-derived relationships or fundamental physical processes.
 We also collected data from the field to explore research objectives 1 and 2, and to help inform our models.
-Below we describe the approach use for each individual objective.
+Below we describe the approach used for each individual objective.

 5.2 Post fire aspen regeneration - study area and design